nl2go/ansible-role-kafka/README.md

 ## Set up monitoring for Kafka

-For enabling monitoring via JMX you have to create an environment file and set the environment variables used in the kafka startup script like this:
+For enabling monitoring via JMX you have to create an environment file and set the environment variables used in the kafka startup script according to your needs:

 ```
 JMX_PORT=1099